solo-io/solo-docs/supergloo/docs/mesh/gloo-istio-mtls.md

 * Connection #0 to host 192.168.99.101 left intact
 upstream connect error or disconnect/reset before headers. reset reason: connection termination
 ```

-The above command uses glooctl to find the proxy url to communicate with the envoy proxy.
-This can be found using the
-following method as well, but is one of the many convenient features of `glooctl`

 Now that we have verified that we cannot access the route, the next step is to add the certificate to the upstream in
 order to tell gloo to enable ssl with the istio certs. supergloo has a command to accomplish just that.